British-Columbia/Provincial-Court/Rules of Procedure/Department Policies/Department 3 Policies.md

 **Rule 8 - Ex Parte Communications:** Ex parte communications are strictly prohibited, except emergency cases in which direct communication is required with the opposing party or a clerk.

-**Rule 9 - Registrar of Actions:** The Courtroom Clerk provides, maintains, and updates a case specific registrar of actions for each matter docketed.
-The [registrar of actions](https://github.com/koala4lif/Provincial-Court-of-British-Columbia/tree/main/Registrar%20of%20Actions) documents motions, appearances, dates and times, and other pertinent information.
+**Rule 9 - Registrar of Actions:** The Courtroom Clerk provides, maintains, and updates a case specific registrar of actions for each matter docketed to documents motions, appearances, dates and times, and other pertinent information.
 An action is not officially recognized by the Court until it is entered into the registrar of actions.

-**Rule 10 - Ruling Deposit:** In addition to the official ruling deposit of this Court, Department 3 also maintains separate documentation of rulings in [this Github folder](https://github.com/koala4lif/Provincial-Court-of-British-Columbia/tree/main/Judgements).
+**Rule 10 - Ruling Deposit:** In addition to the official ruling deposit of this Court, Department 3 also maintains separate documentation of rulings in [this Github folder](https://github.com/koala4lif/Vancouver-Municipal-Court/tree/main/Judgements).
 All rulings for any docketed matter will be filed here for the convenience of counselors and their clients.
 Verdicts and rulings are typically filed within 24 hours or the next available business day.

-**Rule 11 - Transcript Services:** See the Registrar or Clerk of Court for the Provincial Court for transcripts.
+**Rule 11 - Transcript Services:** See the Registrar or Clerk of Court for the Municipal Court for transcripts.

 **Rule 12 - Enforcement:** The Courtroom Clerk is responsible for the enforcement of all department policies.
 The Courtroom Clerk is also tasked with the moderation of the chambers to ensure that all communications are in accordance with the server rules.